Low-Cost Spay & Neuter Clinic

 Low-Income Qualifiers

 To schedule an appointment with us for low-cost veterinary care, it is mandatory to meet one of the following low-income qualifiers.
 Proof of the qualifier must be provided when booking the appointment.
+Unfortunately, we are only able to offer our services to those who meet our program requirements.
+We truly appreciate your understanding.

 - Medicaid